 If you are having a hard time getting a call back for a job within your field, then it's probably time to start networking.
 As you have graduated from college, you are now a part of your college's alumni association- this should be the first place you look to find connections within your field.

 If you want to explore opportunities outside of your school, almost every city around the world has opportunities for you to network and meet new people.
 Some of these people may work in your desired field, though those outside your interests can still prove valuable.
 Either way, these networking opportunities are great ways to make connections and learn more about the job market and various industries.
 For networking ideas, check out Business Pundit's "25 Best Places to Network."

 Keeping up with alumni association communications, the local newspaper, and online events.

 How to Pay Your Bills While Unemployed

-Take Out a New Loan: You can always try to take out a loan to cover your expenses while you are unemployed.
-Realize, though, that this loan will add to the debt you have already accumulated from your student loans.
+You can always try to take out a personal loan to cover your expenses while you are unemployed.
+Realize, though, that this loan will add to the debt you may have already accumulated from your student loans.